 The word visa gets tossed around a lot when it comes to traveling, but what exactly is a visa?
 If you’re planning to study abroad, then a student visa will allow you to stay in the country for a specific amount of time as a student.
 However, visas are dependent on where you are traveling to, how long you will be there, and what you are doing there.
 “Contacting the local embassy for the country you are traveling to will provide the most up-to-date and accurate information,” recommends Truong.

-Carmen Ray, a senior at Binghamton University, shared her visa story: “I didn't have to apply for a visa beforehand because I was in the country for less than six months.
+Carmen Ray, a graduate from Binghamton University, shared her visa story: “I didn't have to apply for a visa beforehand because I was in the country for less than six months.
 The UK in particular has a system where, so long as you're in the country for less than six months, they'll give you your visa at the gate when you get there.
 You fill out a landing card, have all of your paperwork with you (i.e. acceptance letter, housing list, proof of payment and that you have enough money that you won't be working there) and you promise not to do any volunteer work or actual work while you're there and they let you go ahead.
 So it's a good idea to make sure you check what the visa laws are for the amount of time you're staying, because knowing that we could get in as students for under six months without all of the application hassle was a great plus.”